 Welcome to Stockton University's MSW Program!
+Stockton's Master of Social Work (MSW) program prepares social workers for specialized practice with diverse individuals, families, and communities.
 Graduates from this program receive a Master's in Social Work (MSW) degree and are prepared to assume professional positions in social agencies, institutions, health facilities, and other organizations.
 With the value base, knowledge and skills they obtain through their studies, they are prepared to work with diverse individuals, families, and communities in fields of social work practice such as aging, child welfare, families and children, healthcare, or behavioral healthcare.
-For those who choose to pursue an elective track/specialization in Leadership and Management, Stockton's MSW program prepares graduates for supervisory, entry-level management, and leadership positions.
-For those who choose to pursue an elective track/specialization in Clinical Social Work, Stockton's MSW program prepares graduates for direct clinical practice.
+For those who choose to pursue an elective track in Leadership and Management, Stockton's MSW program prepares graduates for supervisory, entry-level management, and leadership positions.
+For those who choose to pursue an elective track in Clinical Social Work, Stockton's MSW program prepares graduates for direct clinical practice.